Structure collaboration, design better decisions

 2. The Why's Stairs

-The Why’s Stairs helps teams reflect on and visualise the pros and cons of a specific topic — whether a whole project, a part of it, or a key question.
-It supports the evaluation of different options before making decisions and can also be used to reframe constraints as opportunities.
+The Why's Stairs helps teams reflect on and visualise the pros and cons of a specific topic — a whole project, a part of it, or a key question.
+It supports the evaluation of different options and can be used to reframe constraints as opportunities.

 Image description